 Did Joseph really say, "She deserved it"?

-These punctuation marks are placed outside the closing quotation marks because the punctuation applies to the entire sentence.
 In other words, Joseph isn't the one who asked the question; the sentence itself as a whole is a question.

 What's great about dialogue is that, once you have its punctuation down pat, you're well on your way to being a grammar pro.
 Dialogue is one of the trickier elements.
-But, the more you practice it, the more it becomes second nature, just like any other form of writing.
+Fortunately, the more you practice it, the more it becomes second nature, just like any other form of writing.

 To make sure you're in tip-top shape, be sure to review these 11 rules of grammar.